lalwalataukir/Term_Paper_2021/README.md

 Concavity can be predicted with acceptable accuracy and error.
 Multiple Linear Regression can predict concavity with Root Mean Squared Error (RMSE) 0.03034 and Coefficient of Determination (R-squared) 88.68 %.
-Multiple Linear regression model can be modified and model with RMSE 0.02388 and R2 92.79
+Multiple Linear regression model can be modified and model with RMSE 0.02388 and R-squared 92.79
 % can be obtained.